 The instructions below were written at a point when simply enrolling in the beta wasn't an option and as a result, it's much, much more involved.
 Proceed at your own risk.
 That said, if you enjoy digging around, you'll have some fun here.

 Google has released the first developer preview for Android O, its eighth operating system to follow the lettered naming convention that will see a full release in Autumn.

 While there’s not a whole lot that’s new, at least in the premiere snippet of software, you’re probably wondering how you can get it on your device.

 First off, you’ll need one of the following devices: Google Pixel, Google Pixel XL, Google Pixel C, Nexus 5X, Nexus 6P.
 If you own the Nexus Player, you can follow along, too.
 Just make sure that you can plug it into your television or a monitor to keep up with the steps.

 Next, you’ll need a little bit of time and patience to install it.
-Be warned, Android O is unfinished and therefore buggy software currently, so it’s best to load it onto a device that isn’t your daily driver.
+Be warned, Android O is still unfinished and therefore buggy currently, so it’s best to load it onto a device that isn’t your daily driver.

 Ready to get started?
 Let’s do this.